reapmarketing/standish/listing.html.md

 #### <a name="brochure"></a>Field 2 Brochure

 This should be an absolute link to the promotional brochure pdf.
-It replaces the 'Download Catalog' link with 'Download Brochure' - Part of HubSpot integration
+It replaces the 'Download Catalog' link with 'Download Brochure' - Info used with HubSpot

 #### <a name="details"></a>Field 7 - Product Details list